Tudor rose: Origins

 In the Battle of Bosworth Field (1485), Henry VII, of the House of Lancaster, took the crown of England from Richard III, of the House of York.
 He thus brought to an end the retrospectively dubbed "Wars of the Roses".
 Kings of the House of Lancaster had sometimes used a red or gold rose as a badge; and the House of York had used a white rose as a badge.
 Henry's father was Edmund Tudor, and his mother was Margaret Beaufort from the House of Lancaster; in January 1486 he married Elizabeth of York to bring the two factions together.
-(In battle, Richard III fought under the banner of the boar, and Harry under the banner of the dragon of his native Wales).
+(In battle, Richard III fought under the banner of the boar, and Henry under the banner of the dragon of his native Wales.)
 The white rose versus red rose juxtaposition was mostly Henry's invention, created to exploit his appeal as a 'peacemaker king'.
 The historian Thomas Penn writes:

-On his marriage, Henry VII adopted the Tudor rose badge conjoining the White Rose of York and the Red Rose of Lancaster.
+On his marriage, Henry VII adopted the Tudor rose badge conjoining the Red Rose of Lancaster and the White Rose of York.
 The Tudor rose is occasionally seen divided in quarters (heraldically as "quartered") and vertically (in heraldic terms per pale) red and white.
 More often, the Tudor rose is depicted as a double rose, white on red and is always described, heraldically, as "proper" (that is, naturally-coloured, despite not actually existing in nature).